 Grading Sheets for Mudansha

 Grading is performed at the end of each session for students that meet all of the requirements for their respective level.
 A typical grading will have the student demonstrate their knowledge and understanding of each breakfall, throw, holddown, etc., that was learned and practiced in class.
+The student is also expected to attend all classes (unless ill).

 Downloadable Grading Sheets | |||||